leksnation/leksnation/README.md

 - 👀 I’m interested in Backend Software Development
 - 🌱 I’m currently learning Full Stack Software Engineering at Holberton School through ALX Africa
 - 💞️ I’m looking to collaborate on open source backend development
-- 📫 How to reach me via twitter @michaeldgreat2 or Email: michaellek2014@gmail.com
+- 📫 You can reach me via twitter @michaeldgreat2 or Email: michaellek2014@gmail.com

 <!---
 leksnation/leksnation is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.